 Let's start with an example of an extension that provides support for the use of @Named at the package level.
 The package-level name is used to qualify the EL names of all beans defined in that package.
-The portable extension uses the ProcessAnnotatedType event to wrap the AnnotatedType object and override the value() of the @Named annotation.
+The portable extension uses the ProcessAnnotatedType event to configure the AnnotatedType object and override the value() of the @Named annotation.

 '''

+/ wrap this to override the annotations of the class /

-AnnotatedType<X> wrapped = new AnnotatedType<X>() {
+final AnnotatedType<X> at = event.getAnnotatedType();

-class NamedLiteral extends AnnotationLiteral<Named>

-implements Named {

-@Override

-public String value() {
+/ Only wrap AnnotatedTypes for classes with @Named packages /

 Package pkg = at.getJavaClass().getPackage();

+if (pkg == null || !pkg.isAnnotationPresent(Named.class) ) {

+return;

+}

 String unqualifiedName = "";

 if (at.isAnnotationPresent(Named.class)) {

 unqualifiedName = at.getAnnotation(Named.class).value();

 if (unqualifiedName.isEmpty()) {

-unqualifiedName = Introspector.decapitalize(at.getJavaClass().getSimple
+unqualifiedName = Introspector.decapitalize(at.getJavaClass().getSimpleName());

+final String qualifiedName = pkg.getAnnotation(Named.class).value()

++ '' + unqualifiedName;

+event.configureAnnotatedType().remove((a)

+a.annotationType().equals(Named.class)).add(NamedLiteral.of(qualifiedName));

 }

-final String qualifiedName;

-if ( pkg.isAnnotationPresent(Named.class) ) {

-qualifiedName = pkg.getAnnotation(Named.class).value()

-+ '.' + unqualifiedName;

-}

-else {

-qualifiedName = unqualifiedName;

-return qualifiedName;

-}

-}

-private final NamedLiteral namedLiteral = new NamedLiteral();

-@Override

-public Set<AnnotatedConstructor<X>> getConstructors() {

-return at.getConstructors();

-}

-@Override

-public Set<AnnotatedField<? super X>> getFields() {

-return at.getFields();

-}

-@Override

-public Class<X> getJavaClass() {

-return at.getJavaClass();

 }

 '''